anmolsingh0005/StudentDashboard/README.md

 and create a new env file in both the directories frontend and backend and the env files I have shared on chat

+this is the hosted link of the server -> https://studentdashboard-production.up.railway.app/api/v1

 I think that you will be able to see the websie in your local.

 If you have any doubt please contact me;